 - loss of bladder control

-The symptoms for this form of the condition usually begin slowly.
+This form of the condition usually begins slowly and is more common in adults over the age of 60.
 One of the earliest signs is falling suddenly without losing consciousness.
-Other common symptoms include:
+Other common symptoms of Normal Pressure Hydrocephalus (NPH) include:

 - changes in the way you walk